 - Graphic Design

 - Accounting / Bookkeeping

 Or you could for example have several website properties under one organization.
-In this scenario, you could break down projects like this…
+In this scenario, you could break down projects like this:

-You can really set up projects however you want, and you can always change down the road.
+You can really set up projects however you want, and you can always change them down the road.

-Click on “Projects” on the sidebar menu.
+Click on Projects Management > Projects on the sidebar menu.

-Click the “Add project” button on the right.
+Click the Add project button on the right.

-Choose names for your projects (you may add multiple project names, separated by lines) and assign/add members to them.
-You are allowed to type the member’s name in the text boxes, select/deselect all, click the “x” next to a member to remove project membership and even drag & drop the members across the different roles.
+On the MEMBERS tab, assign/add members to them.
+You can type the member’s name in the text boxes, select/deselect all, click the x next to a member to remove project membership, and even drag & drop the members across the different roles.

 Add as many or as few projects as you like.
 Your users will be able to see these projects in their desktop app, and they can select a project from the list and start tracking their time.